alice-viola/ThreadPool/README.md

 ## Compile
-You can run some example called in the provided main.cpp file the following bash lines, or simply include the *threadpool.hpp* file in your projects.
+You can run some example called in the provided main.cpp file with the following bash lines, or simply include the *threadpool.hpp* file in your projects.

 for macOS (and OSX as well):